hugovoliveira/CarND-Vehicle-Detection/README.md

 The find_cars() function has an argument of "cells_per_step" that will provide to the window search the overlap.
 For instance, with a 8x8 cels, a cells_per_step of 4 will give a 50% overlap.
-For the video run, the pipeline function find_cars() is called twice, with scaling of 1 and 1.5 and the overlap is 25% (2 in 8).
+For the video run, the pipeline function find_cars() is called twice, with scaling of 1.4 and 1.7 and 2.4 and the overlap is 1/8, 1/4 and 1/8 respectively.

 The window search will also locate the hog features calculated previously in each window.
 This helps with processing time as the hog feature will only have to be called once.

-For demonstrating the sliding window (and the rest of the pipeline), the find_cars() was called 3 times for each image with scaling (changing window size) of 1.0 (detections in blue), 1.5 (detections in green):
+For demonstrating the sliding window (and the rest of the pipeline), the find_cars() was called 2 times for each image with scaling (changing window size) of 1.0 (detections in blue), 1.5 (detections in green):

 See below the sliding window code starting at line 246 (inside find_cars())